itzmeanjan/lenz/lenz/README.md

 _In all these cases, generates a tabular report of all connected peers _( including self )_, who were shown on console map_

+> Now also dumps peers along with location info into JSON file, for all supported commands

 ## prerequisite

 We need to download [IP2Location™ LITE IP-COUNTRY-REGION-CITY-LATITUDE-LONGITUDE Database](https://lite.ip2location.com/database/ip-country-region-city-latitude-longitude) for using this tool.